lhotari/k8s-diagnostics-toolbox/README.md

 ## Usage

 The tool is designed for running on a k8s node with sudo or as the root user.
 When using microk8s, the local machine is the k8s node.

+The tool has also support for profiling applications running as normal processes or within docker.
+When the given parameter is a numeric value, it is expected to be a process id on the host machine.
+Profiling in docker containers requires that the container has been started with `--cap-add SYS_ADMIN` since the [default seccomp profile for docker](https://github.com/moby/moby/blob/master/profiles/seccomp/default.json) blocks `perf_event_open` calls.

 ### Listing all available tools